 The volume of air in which the extinction coefficient or scatter coefficient is measured should normally be at the eye level of an observer, about 1.5 m above the ground.

-It should be borne in mind that transmissometers and instruments measuring the scatter coefficient should be installed in such a way that the sun is not in the optical field at any time of the day, either by mounting with a north-south optical axis (to ±45°) horizontally, for latitudes up to 50°, or by using a system of screens or baffles.
+It should be borne in mind that transmissometers and forward scatter meters should be installed in such a way that the sun is not in the optical field of view of the receiver at any time of the day.
+This is normally achieved either by mounting with a north-south optical axis (to ±45°) with the receiver horizontal and pointing away from the equator for latitudes up to 50°, or by using a system of screens or baffles.
+Forward scatter meters should also be aligned such that reflecting objects in the optical field of view of the receiver are avoided.

-For aeronautical purposes, measurements are to be representative of conditions at the aerodrome.
+For aeronautical purposes, measurements are to be representative of conditions at the aerodrome or along the runway.
 These conditions, which relate more specifically to aerodrome operations, are described in Part II, Chapter 2.

 The instruments should be installed in accordance with the directions given by the manufacturers.
 Particular attention should be paid to the correct alignment of transmissometer transmitters and receivers and to the correct adjustment of the light beam.
 The poles on which the transmitter/receivers are mounted should be mechanically firm (while remaining frangible when installed at aerodromes) to avoid any misalignment due to ground movement during freezing and, particularly, during thawing.
 In addition, the mountings must not distort under the thermal stresses to which they are exposed.
+Some modern transmissometers can automatically adjust their alignment to compensate for this.

 9.3.5 Calibration and maintenance